gridstack/gridstack.js/README.md

 # Demo and API Documentation

-Please visit http://gridstackjs.com and [these demos](http://gridstackjs.com/demo/), and complete [API documentation](https://gridstack.github.io/gridstack.js/doc/html/) ([markdown](https://github.com/gridstack/gridstack.js/tree/master/doc/API.md))
+Please visit http://gridstackjs.com and [these demos](http://gridstackjs.com/demo/).
+Complete API documentation: [HTML for the latest release](https://gridstackjs.com/doc/html/), or [markdown for this branch](https://github.com/gridstack/gridstack.js/tree/master/doc/API.md) (regenerated with the code, so it also covers unreleased changes).

 # Usage